Jnaneswari19/erc721-nft-contract/README.md

-# 🖼️ NFT Smart Contract Project
+# 🖼️ ERC-721 NFT Smart Contract
+A complete, testable, and Dockerized NFT contract built with Hardhat and Solidity.

 ## 📌 Overview
 This project implements a fully functional **ERC‑721 NFT smart contract** with: